FengZhenhua/Wing-Loss/README.md

 * You can download the paper from my [ResearchGate](https://www.researchgate.net/publication/321180616_Wing_Loss_for_Robust_Facial_Landmark_Localisation_with_Convolutional_Neural_Networks).

 ## News
+* 2018-06-16: Add the demo code as well as two pretrained CNN6 models on the AFLW dataset with 19 facial landmarks
 * 2018-03-29: The pre-trained model and test code are coming soon.

 ## License